 The data returned by the script would be a list of execution plans, their respective SQL statements, the Sub-Tree cost of the statements, and their usecounts.

-Using this script, you will be able to identify execution plans that use parallelism, which may stop using parallelism if you change “cost threshold for parallelism” to a value higher than their respective sub-tree cost.
+Using this script, you will be able to identify execution plans that use parallelism, which may stop using parallelism if you change “cost threshold for parallelism” to a value higher than the sub-tree cost of their non-parallel counterpart (i.e. when you specify OPTION(MAXDOP 1)).

 Now comes the difficult part